English

 - The English 1A course is a specially-designed and modified curriculum for SERP and International students.

-- English A students are exposed to the same units as the CP class; however, students are required to do less independent reading.
+- English A students are exposed to most of the same units as the CP class; however, students are required to do less independent reading.
 Some chapters will be summarized; some short stories omitted.

-- Graphic novels are substituted for Romeo and Juliet and The Odyssey.
+- In the English A class, graphic novels are substituted for Romeo and Juliet and The Odyssey.

-- Writing instruction begins with sentence structure and mastering single organized paragraphs in the first semester; students embark on the four-paragraph essay in the second semester.
+- Writing instruction in English 1A begins with sentence structure and mastering single organized paragraphs in the first semester; students embark on the four-paragraph essay in the second semester.

-- The Courageous Activities research paper has fewer source and length requirements.
+- The Courageous Activist Research Paper has fewer source and length requirements in English 1A.
 The teacher will focus more on assisting students with executive functioning skills during this unit.

 ENGLISH 1 - GRADE 9

 English 1 is a college preparatory course which focuses on the fundamentals of reading, writing, speaking, and listening.
-The course is literature-based with a sacramental worldview, and includes a short story unit, such novels as Fahrenheit 451 and To Kill a Mockingbird, the drama Romeo and Juliet, and the epic poem The Odyssey.
+Stemming from the sacramental worldview, the literature-based course includes a short story unit, such novels as Fahrenheit 451 and To Kill a Mockingbird, the drama Romeo and Juliet, and the epic poem The Odyssey.
 Writing instruction centers primarily on literary analysis in the form of organized paragraphs in the first semester; by the second semester, students write quote-embedded five-paragraph essays.
 Students also write a comprehensive research paper on Courageous Activists in the second semester.
-Additionally, the course includes bi-weekly vocabulary and grammar lessons.
+Additionally, the course includes bi-weekly vocabulary lessons.

-- Homework Expectation: 1-2 hours per week, can include weekends & breaks
+- Homework Expectation: 30 minutes per day, can include weekends and breaks

 - Year